top of page

 You're on the vineyard, not looking at it from across the street.
 Morning walks through the vines.
 Evening tastings in our cellar.
 Harvest action if you time it right.
 No check-out times or breakfast hours - you're on your own schedule.

-We're 15 minutes from Saint-Émilion, 40 from Bordeaux city, close to dozens of Right Bank estates worth visiting.
+We're 15 minutes from Pomerol, 25 minutes from Saint-Émilion and 40 from Bordeaux city, close to dozens of Right Bank estates worth visiting.
 Most guests use the gîte as base camp for wine touring, though some barely leave the property.

-The house works for families (room for kids to run, kitchen for accommodating picky eaters), groups of friends (enough bedrooms and bathrooms that nobody fights), wine enthusiasts (context you can't get from hotels), or couples who book the whole place for privacy.
+The house works for families, groups of friends (enough bedrooms and bathrooms that nobody fights), wine enthusiasts (context you can't get from hotels), or couples who book the whole place for privacy.

 Self-catering means flexibility.
 Shop the local markets, cook when you want, eat on your own time.
 Or arrange for a private chef to come cook dinner - we know people.